natebarksdale/natebarksdale.github.io/src/content/blog/2009-07-03-great-wine-but-whats-it-taste-like.md

 description: A thought-provoking perspective on the complex nature of sensory experiences by Robin Goldstein.
 emoji: 🍷
 tags:
-  - 🍷 Wines
+  - ⚖️ Choices
-  - 🎶 Music
+  - ⚖️ Ethics
-  - 🎨 Art
+  - 🌍 Culture
-  - 🌈 Colors
+  - 🍷 Wine
-  - 🌿 Aromas
+  - 🎨 Aesthetics
 haiku: |
   Elusive senses,
   Taste and smell weave memories,